“Jawonio is a truly special place to work and help those who are truly in need. What is more precious in life than helping others? ”

 Passion, Purpose, and the Power of Support at Jawonio

 Today, we’re incredibly excited to share an insightful interview with Sheslie Blancin, a dedicated Direct Support Professional (DSP) at Jawonio.
 Sheslie’s journey from Haiti to the United States, her unwavering commitment to helping others, and her pursuit of growth truly embody the spirit of our organization.
-Join us as we delve into her experiences, inspirations, and the profound impact of her work.
+Join us as we delve into her experiences, inspirations, and the profound impact Jawonio has made in her life.

-DH: Sheslie, thank you for sharing your story with us.
-Can you start by telling us a little about your background and where you grew up?
+DH: Sheslie, thank you for sharing your story and Jawonio journey with us.
+Can you start by telling us a little about your family background and what life was like for you growing up?

 DH: You mentioned your education in Haiti was quite extensive.
 Can you tell us about your schooling and what you studied?